 It has long been accepted by researchers that there is no relationship between chocolate consumption and acne.
 In fact some studies have shown dark chocolate to boost your beauty with its beneficial antioxidants and sun protecting properties which nourish your skin.

 Find out how chocolate can help protect your skin from sun damage.

 So the next time you reach for your favourite piece of heaven and feel guilty for doing so, remember these myths - and enjoy!

-Treat yourself to some exquisite fine quality chocolate with our handmade, luxury chocolate assortments, also available from our Birmingham city centre boutique store.
+Treat yourself to some exquisite fine quality chocolate with our handmade, luxury chocolate assortments, or call us on 0121 314 3472 to place a telephone order.